Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Numerical experiments

-The MLMC-FE estimator for \eqref{eq:QoI} involves accumulating surrogate sample corrections $\widehat{Y}_{\ell}^{(i)}$ across $L$ spatial levels.
-As we discussed in previous work \cite{ElLiSa:2023}, for each sample correction, $\widehat{u}_{\ell-1}^{(i)}$ is constructed on the coarse spatial grid by interpolating $\widehat{u}_{\ell}^{(i)}$ from the fine grid.
-This interpolation method serves as a more efficient, though slightly less accurate, alternative to the Galerkin projection.
-However, the use of non-nested geometry-conforming uniform spatial meshes introduces extrapolation errors during interpolation. \HEblack{This issue can be addressed using a sufficiently fine common grid (e.g., $\ell=5$) that encompasses all coarser meshes, in order to minimize or eliminate extrapolation errors caused by interpolation of surrogate corrections from all multi-level spatial coarser grids.
-Although this does increase accuracy, it does so at a significant extra cost.
 Table \ref{Tab:CPU_time_2} provides a quantitative summary of the online CPU time for the various solution strategies, including interpolation to a common fine grid just discussed.
-The entries in this table correspond to the time required to make the square root of the sum of the squares of the discretization and statistical errors (see (\ref{eq:MC_nMSE_ErrSplit})) less than the tolerances, since the interpolation error is limited by the fixed choice of a sparse grid.
+The discrete solution corresponding to the baseline currents presented at the beginning of Section \ref{sec:Num-Exp} was used as the initial guess for all non-linear iterations.
+Since all samples share the same geometry, mesh, and finite element spaces, the associated data structures and assembly routines are initialized once at the beginning of the computation.
+Thus, the reported solution times reflect primarily the nonlinear solve and linear system solution for each realization.
+The one-time setup cost is small compared with the cumulative cost of the many solves required for Monte Carlo or multilevel sampling, and is therefore effectively amortized and negligible in the regimes considered here.
+The entries in the table correspond to the time required to make the square root of the sum of the squares of the discretization and statistical errors (see (\ref{eq:MC_nMSE_ErrSplit})) less than the tolerances, since the interpolation error is limited by the fixed choice of a sparse grid.
 The table uses the Monte Carlo method with direct computation as a benchmark and calculates the speedups of the different sampling strategies.
 It is evident that simply replacing the direct solve with the surrogate (third column) produces significant speedups (on the order of 10 to 50); replacing the full grids with multilevel grids (fourth column) results in somewhat better speedups (up to 200 for small tolerance), and using both surrogates and multilevel grids (fifth column) yields dramatic speedups, often exceeding $10^4$.
 The last two columns of the table present results for mitigating extrapolation errors using a common fine grid for MLMC with both direct solve and surrogate, revealing that the speedups for both approaches are comparable due to the significant interpolation cost.
-In the following, we discuss some issues regarding accuracy.}
+In the following, we discuss some issues regarding accuracy.